 Since Windows NT, Windows has provided a modular system logon subsystem ("Winlogon") which can be customized and extended by means of so-called GINA modules (Graphical Identification and Authentication).
-With Windows Vista, the GINA modules were replaced with a new mechanism called "credential providers".
+With Windows Vista and Windows 7, the GINA modules were replaced with a new mechanism called "credential providers".
 The VirtualBox Guest Additions for Windows come with both, a GINA and a credential provider module, and therefore enable any Windows guest to perform automated logons.

-To activate the VirtualBox GINA or credential provider module, install the Guest Additions using the command line switch /with_autologon.
+To activate the VirtualBox GINA or credential provider module, install the Guest Additions with using the command line switch /with_autologon.
+All the following manual steps required for installing these modules will be then done by the installer.

-To manually install the GINA module, extract the Guest Additions (see chapter 4.3.4, Manual file extraction, page 65) and copy the file VBoxGINA.dll to the Windows SYSTEM32 directory.
+To manually install the VirtualBox GINA module, extract the Guest Additions (see chapter 4.2.1.4, Manual file extraction, page 68) and copy the file VBoxGINA.dll to the Windows SYSTEM32 directory.
 Then, in the registry, create the following key:

-HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ Winlogon\GinaDLL with a value of VBoxGINA.dll.
+$\label{thm:local_machine} $$HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\ NT\CurrentVersion\Winlogon\GinaDLL$ with a value of VBoxGINA.dll.

-Note: The VirtualBox GINA is implemented as a wrapper around the standard Windows GINA (MSGINA.DLL) so it will most likely not work correctly with 3rd party GINA modules.
+Note: The VirtualBox GINA is implemented as a wrapper around the standard Windows GINA (MSGINA.DLL), therefore it will most likely not work correctly with 3rd party GINA modules.